pip-services/pip-services-docs/content/en/toolkit/recipes/prometheus/_index.md

 ### Wrapping up

 In this tutorial, we have learned how to send metric values to Prometheus.
-First, we saw how to send them to Prometheus’ Pushgateway and analyze the results.
+First, we saw how to send them to Prometheus Pushgateway and analyze the results.
 Then, we learned how to present our metrics on a page under /metrics.
 Finally, we explored the main methods available for counters.